Stage 7: Wrapping Up and Assessment

 - ISS will review your receipts and process your expense claim and notify you once it is ready to be reconciled.

 - If you spend less than the Cash Advance, you will need to pay back the difference to SFU.
 If you spend more than the Cash Advance, you will be reimbursed for eligible expenses within the budget.
 If the International Field School runs over budget, it is the responsibility of your academic department or faculty to cover these costs.

 - ISS will then reconcile your full program budget (once any outstanding invoices have been paid), and will notify you when complete.

 - If your program runs a surplus of over $100 per student, these funds will be refunded to the students by ISS following final reconciliation of the budget.
 If your surplus is less than $100 per student, the funds will be held in your Field School’s account and contribute to the Contingency Funds.

 Risk Management: Returning Medical Kit, Medical Report Forms and Phone

-- Once you return to Canada, return the medical kit to ISS when you come to the office to meet with the ISS Administrative Coordinator to reconcile your Cash Advance.
+- Once you return to Canada, return the medical kit to ISS when you come to the office to meet with the ISS Manager, Administration to reconcile your Cash Advance.
 Please include the medical kit log book that notes any items used.

-- If you have borrowed a phone from ISS, also return this to ISS when you come to the office to meet with the Administrative Coordinator to reconcile your Cash Advance.
+- If you have borrowed a phone from ISS, also return this to ISS when you come to the office to meet with the Manager, Administration to reconcile your Cash Advance.

 - Approximately a week after the completion of the International Field School, the Field School Program Assistant will send participants final surveys.
 These surveys are intended to be anonymous so the Field School Coordinator will review the student feedback and email you a summary of the students’ comments following the release of final grades for the term.